msaedi/instainstru-public/README.md

 ## TFV RESUBMISSION (copy into Twilio form)

-- **Business Entity / Legal Name:** InstaInstru LLC (DBA: InstaInstru)
+- **Business Entity / Legal Name:** iNSTAiNSTRU LLC (DBA: iNSTAiNSTRU)
 - **Website:** https://instainstru.com
 - **Use Case:** Customer Care / Conversational (non-marketing).
 We text students about booking confirmations/updates and two-way support (e.g., rescheduling, instructor messages).
 Optional marketing messages are sent only if the separate marketing checkbox is selected.
 - **Opt-in Type(s):** Web/Online Opt-in ONLY (no verbal, no QR, no text keyword).
-- **Opt-in Workflow (exact):** Users provide their mobile number on our web form and **must check a standalone consent checkbox** branded “InstaInstru” (not preselected).
+- **Opt-in Workflow (exact):** Users provide their mobile number on our web form and **must check a standalone consent checkbox** branded “iNSTAiNSTRU” (not preselected).
 The consent language includes STOP/HELP, message frequency varies, and Msg & data rates may apply.
 See proof URLs below.
 - **Proof of Consent URLs (public):**
   - https://instainstru.com/sms-opt-in.html
   - https://instainstru.com/sms-terms.html